 Tier List Information

-This is the first iteration of our Etheria: Restart tier list.
+This is the release version of our Etheria: Restart tier list.
 Please check the criteria, tags and other information below to learn about our approach when creating the tier list.
 For example we have created custom roles for every character - as the information isn't available in game.

 Categories